 Breastfeeding Made Simple

-Learn the importance and benefits of breastfeeding, and discover the resources available to families for a successful experience.
+This prenatal breastfeeding class is intended for expectant mothers.
+Partner or support person attendance encouraged.
+Learn the importance and benefits of breastfeeding, and discover the resources available for a successful experience.

 Professional Office Building

 Whitefish, MT 59937

 North Valley Hospital upholds the World Health Organization/UNICEF “Ten Steps to Successful Breastfeeding” published in a joint statement entitled “Protecting, Promoting and Supporting Breastfeeding: The Special Role of Maternity Services.”